-To join our growing coalition of King County youth-serving organizations, please submit a Member Commitment Form!
+To join our growing coalition of King County youth-serving organizations (or to renew your membership), please submit a Member Commitment Form!
 This form is the best way we’ve found to collect baseline information about our Members.
 We use the organizational information you share with us to do our work better:

 - We advocate for durable, equitable, and sustainable funding for the youth development sector, and we help our members learn about relevant funding opportunities.